DBMaestroDev/example-ado-pipelines/README.md

 5. Deliver to → **Custom email address** → `devops@dbmaestro.com`.
 6. Save.

-Consider adding an equivalent subscription filtered to `Upgrade Environment` (definition 60) with Status = Failed, so integration/production upgrade failures reach the same distribution list.
+Consider adding equivalent subscriptions filtered to `Upgrade Environment` (definition 60) and `Build with Git Change Detection` (definition 62), both with Status = Failed, so upgrade and ad-hoc build failures reach the same distribution list too.
 This matters more now that gates rely on a human noticing failures rather than the orchestrator stopping automatically.

-## 12. Test

-1. Using DBmaestro Source Control application, commit to `example-ado-source-control` with a message such as: `v1.0.2; TaskID: TASK-42`
-2. Confirm the orchestrator starts, the Build stage extracts `TASK-42`, and pipeline 59 is queued.
-3. Check pipeline 59's run and confirm it succeeded before proceeding.
-4. At the Integration pre-approval gate, approve the pending check in the ADO UI (Pipelines → the run → the pending environment approval).
-5. Confirm the Upgrade (Integration) stage queues pipeline 60 with `targetEnvironment=Integration` and `packageNames=TASK-42`; check that run succeeded.
-6. Approve the Integration post-approval gate.
-7. Approve the Production pre-approval gate.
-8. Confirm the Upgrade (Production) stage queues pipeline 60 with `targetEnvironment=Production` and `packageNames=TASK-42`; check that run succeeded.
-9. Approve the Production post-approval gate and confirm the run completes successfully.

-## 13. Friendly run names for the build and upgrade pipelines (59 and 60 in this example)
+## 10. Friendly run names for the build and upgrade pipelines (59 and 60 in this example)

 By default, Azure DevOps run names show a generic build number like `#20260727.2` alongside whatever the latest commit message happens to be on that pipeline's own source repo — not necessarily anything meaningful.
 Both target pipelines set a custom build number format so each run in the ADO UI immediately shows what it's building: